-2. We analyse this unique data and process it using Data Science methods to create a mathematical model of bee family behaviour.
-This opens up new opportunities and accelerates research by scientists, and will enable the creation of new forms of education not only in the field of beekeeping.
+2. We analyze this unique data and apply Data Science methods to create a mathematical model of bee family behavior.
+This unlocks new opportunities, expedites research by scientists, and facilitates the development of innovative educational programs, not limited to beekeeping.

-3. Our solar panels, which are mounted on the front of the smart hives, measure the actual solar irradiation at the hive’s location at all times.
-Geolocation is also accurately measured thanks to the built-in GPS system.
-This climate change data measured by our smart hives is very important both for beekeeping (timely local adaptation of beekeeping practices) and for climate change researchers on a global scale.
+3. Our solar panels, mounted on the front of the smart hives, continuously measure the actual solar irradiation at the hive’s location.
+Geolocation is accurately determined thanks to the built-in GPS system.
+The climate change data collected by our smart hives is of great importance both for beekeeping, enabling timely local adaptation of beekeeping practices, and for climate change researchers on a global scale.

-We hope that our inventions will give beekeeping a new lease of life.
-We want to make beekeeping easier and more attractive to the younger generation.
-The mathematical model can easily be turned into an interesting and educational game or a simulator of the future profession.
-For professionals, our product is more suitable – a lightweight foam hive equipped with electronic devices for monitoring the activity of a bee family.
-Software that will help the beekeeper and, possibly, the “artificial intelligence of the bee family” are currently waiting for implementation, which will take place in the near future.
+We envision that our innovations will breathe new life into beekeeping.
+Our aim is to make beekeeping more accessible and appealing to the younger generation.
+The mathematical model can be easily transformed into an engaging and educational game or a simulator of the future profession.
+For professionals, our product is highly suitable – a lightweight foam hive equipped with electronic devices for monitoring the bee family’s activity.
+The development of software to assist beekeepers and possibly an ‘artificial intelligence for bee families’ is on the horizon and will soon become a reality.

 The IT apiary consists of 10 identical AmoHive smart hives.

 Simultaneously with the opening of the IT apiary, several unique research studies were launched:

 1. Comparing the development of 3 bee races that are the most popular in Ukraine.
 These were:Carniolan honey bee , Apis mellifera sossimai and Apis mellifera carpatica .